Can Turbulence Cause a Plane to Crash?

-Although turbulence is often not severe enough to cause a crash on a major airline, smaller aircraft can be more vulnerable to these types of disturbances.
+Smaller aircrafts may be more vulnerable to these types of disturbances, though.
 Private planes are usually flown by less experienced pilots operating aircraft which are not subject to the same rigorous testing and maintenance requirements as commercial airlines.
 Helicopter passengers can also face similar risks in bad weather.

 Turbulence is so common that you could easily think there is no way to avoid it.
 If you want to avoid this unsettling experience during the summer, when passengers typically experience more turbulence, you can choose a flight in the morning when it’s less likely to occur.
 You can also choose to sit near the wings of a plane where turbulence tends to be less noticeable.

 Plane crashes are usually caused by a number of factors.
 The top causes of plane crashes are pilot error, mechanical failure, weather, sabotage, and other forms of human error.